zerodrive/NJX-Docker/NJXDocker.md

 ![](NJXDocker03.png)

 The builder executes the steps in the Dockerfile and creates the new container.
 It stores intermediate build results in a cache.
-If we later need to rebuild the container, we omit the --no-cache option, so that unchanged intermediate build results are reused.
+If we later need to rebuild the container, we can omit the --no-cache option, so that unchanged intermediate build results are reused.

 ### Running the container